SteveLewisUK/datascience_bootcamp_projects/predicting_subscription_churn/README.md

 - Cloud file storage and data backup
 - TV and movie streaming.

-Clients has 3 payment options: Pay Monthly or sign a 1- or 2-year contract.
+Clients had 3 payment options: Pay Monthly or sign a 1- or 2-year contract.
 They could use various payment methods and receive an electronic invoice after a transaction.

 Interconnect's marketing team collected customer data including personal information and information about their plans and contracts.